MicrosoftDocs/customer-insights/ci-docs/engagement-insights/developer-overview.md

 # Developer resources overview

-This article lists all available code snippets and SDK samples for quick reference.
+This article lists all available code snippets and samples for quick reference.
+Get the code for an event sender for your platform and follow the tutorials.

 ## SDKs